 Hi!
+I’m Dr. Jessica J Appleby, and my pronouns are she/her or elle in French.
 I’m currently serving as Assistant Professor of French in the Department of Modern Languages at the University of Central Oklahoma.
 I have a PhD from the University of Colorado at Boulder, with a dissertation entitled Politics and Poetics of Epic in the French Renaissance: Ronsard, Du Bellay, d’Aubigné.
 Additionally, I hold an MA in French from CU Boulder, and an MA in English from Université Paris 3, Sorbonne-Nouvelle.

-At UCO, I receive ongoing training from the Center for Transformative Learning, the Center for eLearning and Connected Environments, and the STLR (Student Transformative Learning Record) program.
+At UCO, I receive ongoing training from the Center for Transformative Learning, the Center for eLearning and Connected Environments, the 21st Century Pedagogy Institute, and the STLR (Student Transformative Learning Record) program.